Wednesday, April 29, 2009

 Martin Luther, D

-An alternate translation can be found in The life and letters of Martin Luther By Preserved Smith on page 416.
+Here an alternate English translation found in The life and letters of Martin Luther By Preserved Smith, page 416.

 Away with this Sodom.
 Our other Rosina and deceiver is Leak's dung, and yet not in prison; do what you can to make the'wretch stultify himself.
 I hear more of these scandals in the country than I did at Wittenberg, and am therefore tired of that city and do not wish to return, God helping me.
 Day after to-morrow I am going to Merseburg, for Prince George has pressed me to do so.
 I will wander around here and eat the bread of charity before I will martyr and soil my poor old last days with the disordered life of Wittenberg, where I lose all my bitter, costly work.
 You may tell Melanchthon and Bugenhagen this, if you will, and ask the latter to give Wittenberg my blessing, for I can no longer bear its wrath and displeasure.
 God bless you.
 Amen.